The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Methods

 \subsection{Identifying Halos and Galaxies}

 We use the \texttt{ROCKSTAR} 6-D halo finder \citep{Behroozi13a} to identify DM (sub)halos, using $\Mthm$ as our halo definition.
-We generate a halo catalog at each of the 600 snapshots and use \texttt{CONSISTENT-TREES} \citep{Behroozi13b} to construct merger trees.
-For numerical stability, we generate halo catalogs and merger trees using only DM particles.
-All of the halos that we examine here have zero contamination by low-resolution DM particles.
+We generate a halo catalog using only DM particles at each of the 600 snapshots and use \texttt{CONSISTENT-TREES} \citep{Behroozi13b} to construct merger trees.
+Given the conservatively large zoom-in volume that we generate for each host, all of the halos that we examine have zero contamination by low-resolution DM particles.

 We briefly summarize the method that we use to assign star particles to halos in post-processing; see \cite{Necib18} and \cite{Samuel19} for details.
 Given each (sub)halo's radius and maximum circular velocity, $\Rhalo$ and $\Vcircmax$, as returned by \texttt{ROCKSTAR}, we identify star particles whose positions lie within 0.8 $\Rhalo$ (out to a maximum distance of 30 kpc) and whose velocities are within 2 $\Vcircmax$ of the (sub)halo's center-of-mass velocity.
 After this, we keep star particles if they meet the following two criteria.
 First, their positions are within 1.5 R$_{\rm star,90}$ (the radius that encloses 90 per cent of the stellar mass) of both the center-of-mass position of current member star particles and the halo center.
 This criterion ensures that the galaxy's center of mass coincides with the halo's center of mass.
 Second, their velocities are within 2 $\sigma_{\rm vel,star}$, the velocity dispersion of current member star particles, of the center-of-mass velocity of member star particles.
 We iterate these two criteria until the stellar mass converges to within 1 per cent.
 We then keep halos with at least 6 star particles, stellar density $> 300 \Msun \kpc^{-3}$ (at R$_{50}$, the radius which encloses 50 per cent of the stellar mass), and halo bound mass fraction > 40 per cent.
 Henceforth, when we refer to a galaxy's stellar mass, we mean the mass that we calculate from this process.
 We checked that none of our results change significantly if we use other ways of measuring stellar mass, such as the mass within R$_{\rm star,90}$.